Allen-Career-Institute/astra-electron/README.md

 A modern Electron application for Allen Digital's Astra console with webview integration and video streaming capabilities.

-## Build Migration: NSIS → APPX
+## Build Migration: NSIS → APPX + MSIX

-This project has been migrated from NSIS installer builds to APPX package builds for Windows.
+This project has been migrated from NSIS installer builds to APPX package builds for Windows, with additional MSIX packaging support.
 This change provides several benefits:

 ### Benefits of APPX over NSIS: